jaimetur/PhotoMigrator/README.md

 Welcome to <span style="color:green">**CloudPhotoMigrator** </span>Tool:

-This tool has been designed to Interact and Manage different Photos Cloud services, and allow users to migrate from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.
+This tool has been designed to Interact and Manage different Photos Cloud services, and allow users to do an **Automated Migration** from one Photo Cloud service to other or from one account to a new account of the same Photo Cloud service.

 As of today, the Supported Photo Cloud Services are:
-- **Google Photos**
+- **Google Photos Takeout**
+  - Unpack your Takeout Zip files.
+  - Process .json files to fix metadata (including creation date and time) of all your assets.
+  - Merge Live picture with sepparate files (.HEIC and .MP4).
+  - Separate your assets per Albums (if belong to any album).
+  - Organize your assets in a year/month structure for a better organization.
+  - Create Symbolic Links for assets within any Album (to save disk space).
+  - Detect and remove duplicates.

 - **Synology Photos** - Features included:
   - Upload Album(s)
   - Upload ALL (from folder)